chrissloan/simple-html-builder/README.md

 * Edit files in the **/src** folder
 * Sprite image files can be dropped into the **public/images/sprites** directory
-* Sprites are named with a class: .spt-NAMEOFFILE
+* Sprites are named with a class: **.spt-NAMEOFFILE**
-* All files from src/ will be generated directly into the **public** folder while Guard is watching
+* All files from **src/** will be generated directly into the **public** folder while Guard is watching
+* Replace the Google Analytic Tracking Account number with your number if needed; otherwise delete it
+* Change the meta tags as needed

 ### Notabene